sibelius-notes/mdf/1201/cs350help.md

 parent: Winter 2020
 ---
 ...
 Also, check my [miscellaneous notes](../cs350/)

+Note that the assignment questions might change near future.
+So this help page will not update accordingly for obvious reasons...
 # Basics
 ## Installing and Configuring OS/161
 From [*Installing OS/161 in the student.cs Computing Environment*](https://www.student.cs.uwaterloo.ca/~cs350/common/Install161.html).